How to get to Colombo, transport

 In Sri Lanka there is an excellent and extensive network of Railways, and to most popular places and cities can be reached by train.
 The most important railway junction of the country is Colombo, namely railway station Colombo Fort.
 It is located in the city limits close to the centre (station Colombo Fort on the map).

 The train tickets to buy via the Internet is impossible, they are only sold at the stations at the ticket office.
 At the station, Colombo Fort even has a special office for foreigners to make it easier to communicate when buying, but it's not mandatory, you can buy a ticket to any ticket office.
 It is best to buy tickets in advance, but even before the sending the train, you can always obtain tickets for the lowest classes.
-Given that the country is small and trains are, as a rule, are not long, a large portion of tickets sold - seats and standing room.
+Given that the country is small and trains are, as a rule, are not long, a large portion of tickets sold on the Seating and standing places.
 Yes, most trains during rush hour run Packed and they just have to hang on to the handrails.
 The fare is very low, is several dollars to the most popular destinations.

 Urban transport in Colombo, than to move on